Rhodri-Morgan/motion-displayer/BACKGROUND.md

 # Status

-**The executable can only be run on Windows 10 64 bit.** You can [download the executable here](https://rhodrithomasmorgan.com/motion_displayer/) otherwise [clone repository including git lfs files](JRE_DOWNLOAD.md) and run `Motion Displayer.exe`.
+**The executable can only be run on Windows 10 64 bit.** You can [download the executable here](https://rhodrithomasmorgan.com/motion_displayer/) otherwise [clone the repository including git lfs files](JRE_DOWNLOAD.md) and run `Motion Displayer.exe`.
 Do not delete any files.